phaserjs/phaser/README.md

 * Group.classType allows you to change the type of object that Group.create or createMultiple makes to your own custom class.
 * Game.scratch is a single handy BitmapData instance that can be used as a visual scratch-pad, for off-screen bitmap manipulation (and is used as such by BitmapData itself).
 * Device.support32bit is a new boolean that sets if the context supports 32bit pixel manipulation using array buffer views or not.
+* BitmapData.processPixelRGB lets you perform a custom callback on every pixel in the BitmapData.

 ### Bug Fixes